 - Member of editorial committee of Journal of Testing Research, Tianjin, China, Journal of Testing Research, 2004-2007

-Jinming Zhang's research focuses on theoretical and applied statistical issues involved with educational and psychological measurement, specifically, multidimensional item response theory, dimensionality assessment procedures, large-scale assessment, generalizability theory, and test security.
+Research StatementDr.
+Jinming Zhang's research focuses on theoretical and applied statistical issues involved in educational and psychological measurement, and his research interest includes multidimensional item response theory, dimensionality assessment techniques, large-scale assessments, generalizability theory, and test security.
 From 1996 to 2009 he was employed at the Educational Testing Service (ETS) where he was a senior research scientist in the Division of Research and Development.
 He had worked on various research and operational projects related to large-scale educational assessments, specifically, the National Assessment of Educational Progress (NAEP), at ETS.
 He successfully directed and co-directed statistical and psychometric analyses of many large-scale assessment projects such as the 1996 and 2005 national science, 2000 state science, 1998, 2002 and 2003 national and state reading, 2006 national civics, and 2008 national arts assessments.

 - Zhang, J. (2012).
 Calibration of response data using MIRT models with simple and mixed structures.
 Applied Psychological Measurement, 36, 375-398.